 7. Split loan.

 A split home loan combines the security of a fixed interest rate, with the flexibility of a variable rate of interest.
 Basically, a split home loan splits your loan into two parts – fixed and variable.
 You get to decide what portion of your home loan repayments are to be charged at a fixed rate, and what portion will fluctuate with market interest rates (variable).
-If this sounds like a good option to you, you might find our Split Loan Calculator useful.
+If this sounds like a good option to you, you might find our Home Loan Mortgage Calculator useful.

 8. Principal and Interest.